real-tintin/ugglan/doc/source/hardware_design.rst

     Each chunk corresponds to a separate run of the motors where the pice of tape is relocated.
 Note, chunk 0 is without any tape, chunk 1-3 is tape on one blade and chunk 4-6 on the other blade.

-It can be seen that applying tape can significantly reduce vibrations compare to none.
-Hence, by doing this for every motor and propeller the overall level of vibrations will reduce.
+It can be seen that applying tape on a certain location can significantly reduce vibrations i.e., becoming "better" balanced.

+Also note the frequency components of the psd.
+The content at ~20 Hz could correspond to the frequency of the motors but folded (due to aliasing as the sample rate 100/2 Hz < 81 Hz, hence at folded at 19 Hz).